sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Essential programs and files
+Short desc    : Essential programs and files
 URL          : http://tug.org/texlive/
-Лицензия     : Artistic 2.0 and CC-BY and CC-BY-SA and GPLv2 and GPLv2+ and GPLv3+ and LGPLv2+ and LPPL and MIT and Public Domain and UCD and Utopia
+License      : Artistic 2.0 and CC-BY and CC-BY-SA and GPLv2 and GPLv2+ and GPLv3+ and LGPLv2+ and LPPL and MIT and Public Domain and UCD and Utopia
-Описание     : These files are regarded as basic for any TeX system, covering
+Descript     : These files are regarded as basic for any TeX system, covering
              : plain TeX macros, Computer Modern fonts, and configuration for
              : common drivers; no LaTeX.
 ```